We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Overview

-Ethylene oxide (EtO) is a flammable gas with a somewhat sweet smell.
-It is used within a hospital's central supply as a sterilant for items that cannot be exposed to steam sterilization.
+Ethylene oxide (EtO) is a flammable gas with a slightly sweet smell.
+It is used in a hospital's central supply as a sterilant for items that cannot be exposed to steam sterilization.
 It is a highly flammable chemical and could cause explosions if not handled correctly.

 Ethylene Oxide is used within a hospital's central supply as a sterilant.